 Researching is continuously working hard to find new ways to screen women for ovarian cancer.
 In addition to genetic analysis and studies, proteomics (the study of protein folding, patterns) research is gaining momentum.

 Diagnosis of Ovarian Cancer

-A gynaec oncologist order following tests for the diagnosis of ovarian cancer: ultrasound and CT scans of the pelvis and abdomen, blood tests and tumour marker tests such as CA 125.
+A gynaec oncologist order the following tests for the diagnosis of ovarian cancer: ultrasound and CT scans of the pelvis and abdomen, blood tests and tumour marker tests such as CA 125.
 A biopsy is also ordered to confirm the diagnosis accurately.
 After confirmation of the diagnosis, the doctor performs the staging of cancer.